Jamie956/Jamie956.github.io/post/java.md

     Manager boss = (Manager) staff[0];
     ```

-- Thus, it is good programming practice to fnd out whether a cast will succeed before attempting it.
+- Thus, it is good programming practice to find out whether a cast will succeed before attempting it.

     ```java
     if (staff[1] instanceof Manager){